 Congress govt has lost moral right: AGP

-Guwahati: Blaming ruling Congress for the failure to curb Bodo-minority violence in parts of lower Assam, opposition AGP on Sunday said the state government has lost its 'moral right' to stay in power.
+Guwahati: Blaming ruling Congress for the failure to curb Bodo-minority violence in parts of lower Assam, opposition AGP today said the state government has lost its `moral right` to stay in power.

 "While people of Assam are passing through such a massive humanitarian tragedy, the ruling Congress is busy indulging in infighting.
 Even Chief Minister Tarun Gogoi has claimed that one senior leader is trying to bring about a regime change with support of one of the UPA coalition partners," AGP president Prafulla Kumar Mahanta told reporters here.